Hugoer/initialize_webproject/README.md

 # initialize_webproject
-This repository is the basic structure of a web project using various modules (Bower, npm, gulp).
+This repository is a basic structure of a web project using various modules (Bower, npm, gulp).